rzeldent/esp32-smartdisplay/README.md

 - PlatformIO definitions for all the known boards
 - Full source code

 The next sections will guide you though the process of creating an application.
-However, knowledge of PlatformIO, C/C++ and LVGL is required!
+However, some knowledge of PlatformIO, C/C++ and LVGL is required!

 If you run into problems, first try to open a discussion on the [github esp32-smartdisplay discussion board](https://github.com/rzeldent/esp32-smartdisplay/discussions)

 ### Step 1: Download (or open) PlatformIO

 [![PlatformIO](assets/images/PlatformIO.png)](https://platformio.org/)

 This library is made for usage in PlatformIO.
 If not familiar with PlatformIO please take a look at their site and micro controller boards they support.
 However these boards only use the Arduino platform and ESP32 boards.

 Make sure you have PlatformIO installed and functional.
 Follow the documentation on their site: